-The Bush Prize for Community Innovation honors and supports innovative organizations with a track record of making great ideas happen.
-The following eligibility requirements and selection criteria provide a framework to help you determine whether or not your work is a good fit for the Bush Prize and should help you craft your application.
-For more detailed information about the program, take a look at the Frequently Asked Questions page.
+The following eligibility requirements and selection criteria provide a framework to help you determine whether your organization is a good fit for the Bush Prize and should help you craft your application.
+For more detailed information, take a look at our Frequently Asked Questions.

 There are a few minimum requirements that organizations must meet in order to be eligible for the Bush Prize: